-Overview: This checklist is the definitive operational blueprint for HomeWorks Property Management's Field Operations team.
-It consolidates the requirements from Baltimore City/County rental inspections and the MDE Lead Hazard assessment into a single, actionable tool.
+Overview: This checklist serves as a definitive operational blueprint for any Property Management Company.
+It consolidates the requirements from state and local rental inspections, including compliance standards such as Lead Hazard certification, into a single, actionable tool.
 The purpose is to move beyond simple compliance by categorizing findings into a three-tiered scope of work.
-This enables HWPM to present owners with a clear, itemized plan that distinguishes between mandatory repairs, performance-optimizing tasks, and value-add improvements.
-A new Neighborhood Condition Report has been added to provide strategic context, guiding investment decisions to maximize the property's appeal and return on investment (ROI).
+This enables property managers to present owners with a clear, itemized plan that distinguishes between mandatory repairs, performance-optimizing tasks, and value-add improvements.
+A Neighborhood Condition Report has been added to provide strategic context, guiding investment decisions to maximize the property's appeal and overall return on investment (ROI).

 Procedure: